cwrc/islandora-etl/README.md

 * setup and running transformation and metadata inquiry tools
   * install basex.org according to the basex.org documentation
-  * create new database and import the `combined_metadata` directory contents produced by the `Exraction` step
+  * create a new database and import the `combined_metadata` directory contents produced by the `Extraction` step
   * run XQuery from the `Transformation` directory to transform XML metadata into a CSV for use with Islandora Workbench

 ### How to find the Islandora fields available?

 A list of available fields can be discovered via the `--get_csv_template` option within [Islandora Workbench](https://mjordan.github.io/islandora_workbench_docs/csv_file_templates/).
-The fields available depends on combination of the Drupal config created either via the [Islandora defauls](https://github.com/Islandora/islandora_defaults) profile or config susequently added initial Drupal setup.
+The fields available depend on the combination of the Drupal config created either via the [Islandora defaults](https://github.com/Islandora/islandora_defaults) profile or the Drupal config subsequently added initial Drupal setup.

 ### version alignment with configured Drupal fields